-A collection of traditional weather folklore sayings and signs that are useful to the seaman, farmer, and gardener, are the following:
+A collection of traditional weather folklore sayings and signs that are useful to the seaman, farmer, and gardener.

 Whether clear or cloudy, a rosy sky at sunset presages fine weather; a red sky in the morning bad weather, or much wind (perhaps rain); a gray sky in the morning, fine weather; a high dawn, wind; a low dawn, fair weather.

 Also, a bright yellow sky at sunset presages wind; a pale yellow, wet; and thus by the prevalence of red, yellow, or gray tints the coming weather may be foretold very nearly; indeed, if aided by instruments, almost exactly.